Calavoow/feather-crest/README.md

 It is also possible to do the above in one large `async` block, but like this the `Region` and `Itemtype` fetching occurs in parallel.

+**Where to find more examples:** Look in the `src/test/scala` folder for some running examples.
+They look slightly different than the previous examples, because of the way test suites handles Futures.

 ## Implementation
+The following models have been implemented

+1. Root CREST page
+1. Regions
+1. Items including
+	1. Types
+	1. Categories
+	1. Groups
+1. Market Orders
+1. Market History

-## Features
+## Todo List
 - [ ] Modelling the entire CREST API.
 - [ ] Creating tests for all models.
 - [ ] Caching of API request.
 - [ ] Improve interface.
-	- Authentication token.
+	- [ ] Authentication token.
-	- Hide disallowed methods.
+	- [ ] Hide disallowed methods.
-	- Asynchronous iterator.
+	- [x] Asynchronous iterator.